Subtract them ((DavisQuad2012-02-25T16_00_00Z@1 - DavisQuad2012-02-29T16_00_00Z@1)* # Multiply by 1 if neither is 255 (NoData), 0 otherwise (DavisQuad2012-02-25T16_00_00Z@1 != 255 AND DavisQuad2012-02-29T16_00_00Z@1 != 255)) # Subtract 32768 if either one was NoData, giving us -32768 for NoData. - (

 Instead of preparing apt as they say, use yum or Package Manager to install these packages:

-cmake bison flex grass-devel geos-devel PyQt4-devel gsl-devel qwt-devel gdal-devel There may be few that I already had installed on my system and missed; if you run configure below and find missing dependencies, run yum search <whatever> in a terminal to look for it.
+There may be few that I already had installed on my system and missed; if you run configure below and find missing dependencies, run yum search <whatever> in a terminal to look for it.
+Make sure you install any relevant -devel packages as well.

 Blog to Watch: Under Dark